JaxRaffnix/SnapMerge/DEVELOP.md

 - [ ] More granular error handling with warnings instead of exceptions
 - [ ] Comprehensive test suite
 - [ ] Support for additional media formats
+- [ ] Speed up process and parallelize

 ## Use test cases: